 Students are responsible for their own conduct, and violations of established rules and regulations may subject them to disciplinary measures or dismissal.
-Tennessee College of Applied Technology complies with the Tennessee Board of Regents Policy 3:02:00:01 Subject: General Regulations on Student Conduct and Disciplinary Sanctions (https://policies.tbr.edu/policies/general-policy-student-conduct-disciplinary-sanctions) and the Tennessee College of Applied Technology - McKenzie Student Discipline Policy (https://tcatmckenzie.edu/about/policies-and-guidelines).
+Tennessee College of Applied Technology complies with the Tennessee Board of Regents Policy 3:02:00:01 Subject: General Regulations on Student Conduct and Disciplinary Sanctions (https://policies.tbr.edu/policies/general-policy-student-conduct-disciplinary-sanctions)) and the Tennessee College of Applied Technology Student Discipline Policy.